jorisvink/sanctum/README.md

 based cryptographic AE cipher while the key used is derived from the underlying shared secret using KMAC256.

-While this isn't PFS, the underlying key may be swapped out OOB by other means.
+While this alone does not provide PFS, the underlying key may be swapped out OOB by other means while sanctum is running.

 I recommend you rotate this key often.

 ## Traffic